carothersresearch/gRNA_screen_docker/README.md

 gRNA screening code and jupyter notebooks developed by the Carothers Lab.

 ## Installation:
- - Easiest way to run this is through Docker + GitHub Codespace:
+ - Easiest (and quickest: only a few minutes of setup) way to run this is through Docker + GitHub Codespace:
 	- From the main repo page, one can launch a Codespace that automatically runs the dockerfile and sets up the environment
+	- We have verified functionality in Codespaces run on Firefox v123.0.1 in Mac OSv13.6.1
-- Alternatively, one can install Docker locally, clone the repo, and run the dockerfile
+- Alternatively, one can install Docker locally, clone the repo, and run the dockerfile.
+In this case, refer to Docker for system requirements.

 ## Usage:
  - Once inside the Docker container:
  	- Open a terminal and run `jupyter notebook --allow-root` to start a jupyter server.
 Copy the resulting URL.
-  	- If using Codespaces or Vs Code: in the Wayfinder_Algorithm_for_gRNA_Evaluation_DSY.ipynb jupyter notebok, select the new kernel:
+  	- If using Codespaces or Vs Code: in the Wayfinder_Algorithm_for_gRNA_Evaluation_DSY.ipynb jupyter notebook, select the new kernel:
    		-  Select another kernel > existing jupyter server > enter the URL of a running jupyter server > paste copied URL
      	-  The notebook should be able to run at this point
- - Make sure to add your sequences or gRNA csv files in the corresponding directories (formatting is important, see provided example files)
+ - Make sure to add your entire gRNA sequences into the input csv file(s) in the corresponding directories
+ 	- formatting is important: see provided example files (one of which reproduces the scRNAs used in the paper cited below)
- - In the notebooks, make sure the file name variables point to your specific files
+ - In the notebook, make sure the file name variable (cell 3) points to your specific file

-## gRNA selection guidelines
-- In the first 300bp after start codon
-- Better be closed to the promoter (Vigouroux-2020, Cui-2018, Wang-2018)
-- Check this recent Calvo-Villamanan-2020 paper
-- %GC? and seeding sequence?
-	- 40-80% GC content?
-	- AGGAA, TGACT, ACCCA, AAAGG, GAGGC, CGGAA, ATATG, AACTA, TGGAA, CACTC are 10 suggested seed sequences which attribute to toxic effect in E. coli
-- Beware of the exact TSS --- Start with A or G rather than T or C
-- Off-target binding? --- to essential gene up to 11bp with mismatch?
-- WAYFINDER
-	- **Choosing 2 good gRNAs with --- New Net Energy (+Bind Barrier)**
+ - Expected runtime is less than 5 minutes for input files containing up to about 100 gRNAs

+## Screening gRNAs
-	- **Bind Barrier first and then New Net Energy**
+- **Two of the output parameters are most important: Folding Barrier (column B) and then Net Binding Energy (column E)**
+- See Fontana, Sparkman-Yager, Faulkner et al. 2024 for explanations of many of these parameters, including correlation to CRISPRa expression
-	- **Bind barrier should be less than 10 and New Net Energy should be less than -30 (more negative) or as low as possible**
+- **Primary screening: Folding Barrier should be less than 10 kcal/mol to avoid defective gRNAs**
+- **Secondary screening: Net Binding Energy should generally be as low (more negative) as possible, e.g. -30 kcal/mol is a good target**